kweezo/InsertName/README.md

 ### Level Upgrade Info

-Unlocking game quests together with skills (when you unlock skill, you will also unlock quest)
+Unlocking game quests together with skills (when you unlock a skill, you will also unlock a quest)

-With doing diferent things, you will get skill points for some things
+By performing certain actions, you will gain skill points for the relevant skill.

 ### Character Stats

 - mana
-- hp
+- HP
-- atk
+- ATK
-- def
+- DEF
 - stamina

 ### Character Start Stats